zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Emil says to Tammy at the beginning of our dialogue , “Look at this breakfast buffet.”
 “Breakfast,” you probably know, is a meal that you eat in the morning.
 It’s the first meal of the day.
 If you look up the word,  you can see why we use it.
 The word “fast” (fast) means quick, but it can also mea n not to eat food.
 So “break/fast” would be to break – or end – your fast .
 And of course, when you’re sleeping, you’re not eating, so when you wake up, y ou have in a sense been fasting.

 A “buffet” (buffet) is a meal in a restaurant where  you can take as much food as you want.
 Usually the restaurant will have a number  of different dishes, a number of different kinds of food, and you can take your p late and put as much food as you want onto your plate to eat.
-These sometimes ar e called “all-you-can-eat” buffets, because typically you can eat as much as y ou want.
+These sometimes are called “all-you-can-eat” buffets, because typically you can eat as much as y ou want.

 Emil is telling Tammy to look at the breakfast buff et where they are.
 He says, “Wow, I’ve died and gone to heaven!”
 That expressio n, “I’ve died (died) and gone to heaven,” means that you are very happy, as if yo u were to die and then go up to heaven and be happy forever and ever.
 So, when s omeone says, “I’ve died and gone to heaven,” he means “I’m extremely happy.
 This is the best possible situation.”
 Usually we say this when we are given o r have the opportunity to do something – or in this case, eat something that you  really love.